-Advertising that sticks with the consumer need to be memorable enough to move consumers.
-Surround your consumer with your creative idea.
+Advertising that sticks with the consumer needs to be memorable enough to move consumers.
+Surround your consumers with your creative idea.
 Invest in your assets, engage emotionally, and build a deeper love with those who already love you.

 1. Continue to build your creative idea

 A goldfish will get bigger with a bigger bowl.
 The same holds for creative ideas.
 Build your creative idea over time, across various media, over many products to different targets and through multiple stories, each time adding to the idea.

 Nike’s “Just do it”

 The best example of growing your creative idea is the Nike “Just do it” campaign, which turns 30-years-old in 2018.
 Nike’s creative idea of “Just do it” reflects the strategic brand idea of, “Nike pushes you beyond your athletic boundaries.”
 Nike has made the most of TV advertising, layering in new stories supporting the “Just do it” creative idea.
 Here are some of the best Nike TV ads:

 - Michael Jordan’s “Failure” ad has him speaking about the many times he has been entrusted with the last shot, only to fail to deliver.

 - With “Jogger” from the 2012 London Olympics, Nike used a heavy-set kid jogging at 6 a.m., to show how not all of us are superstars and challenges the average athlete inside all of us.

 - Nike launched their most controversial ad, in support of Colin Kaepernick.
 From a PR perspective, one simple tweet by Colin Kaepernick touched off a huge Twitter storm.